Bay Area Rapid Transit rolling stock: Refurbishments

-After about 25 years in service, the A and B car fleet was rebuilt, using newer technologies and lessons learned when building the C cars.
+After about 25 years in service, the A and B car fleet was rebuilt, using lessons learned when building the C cars, and the advances in technology since then.
 Among the changes were a conversion from DC to AC propulsion (detailed below), rebuilt trucks and suspension, and a complete cleaning and repair to the exterior and interior of the cars.
 The work was done between 1998 and 2002 at first by Pittsburg, California-based ADtranz and later by Bombardier which acquired the company in 2001.

-A cars, (fleet numbers 101-276) were either rebuilt while retaining their cab (and renamed A2 cars, fleet numbers 1164-1276), or rebuilt without a cab (converted into B2 cars, fleet numbers 1838-1913).
-B cars (fleet numbers 501-774, 801-837) were rebuilt into B2 cars (fleet numbers 1501-1774, 1801-1837).
+A cars, (fleet numbers 101–276) were either rebuilt while retaining their cab (and renamed A2 cars, fleet numbers 1164–1276), or rebuilt without a cab (converted into B2 cars, fleet numbers 1838–1913).
+B cars (fleet numbers 501–774, 801–837) were rebuilt into B2 cars (fleet numbers 1501–1774, 1801–1837).

 Because one of the original design goals was for all BART riders to be seated, the older cars had fewer provisions such as grab bars for standing passengers.
 In the late 2000s BART began modifying some of the C2 cars to test features such as hand-straps and additional areas for luggage, wheelchairs and bicycles.
 These new features were later added to the A, B, and C1 cars.

 Prior to 2012, all BART cars featured upholstered seats.
 It was reported in 2011 that several strains of molds and bacteria were found on fabric seats on BART trains, even after wiping with antiseptic.
 These included bacteria from fecal contamination.
 In April, BART announced it would spend $2 million in the next year to replace the dirty seats.
 The new seats would feature vinyl-covered upholstery which would be easier to clean.
 The transition to the new seats was completed in December 2014.

 Originally all the cars had carpeted flooring.
-Due to similar concerns regarding cleanliness, the carpeting in all of the cars has been removed.
-The A and B, and C2 cars now feature vinyl flooring in either grey or blue coloring, while the C1 cars feature a spray-on composite flooring.
+Due to similar concerns regarding cleanliness, the carpeting in all of the cars was removed.
+The A and B, and C2 cars featured vinyl flooring in either grey or blue coloring, while the C1 cars featured a spray-on composite flooring.